open-edge-insights/eii-tools/VideoProfiler/README.md

 ## EII Video Profiler pre-requisites

 1. VideoProfiler expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
-    To achieve this, please ensure an entry for VideoProfiler with its relative path from [IEdgeInsights](../../) directory is set in any of the .yml files present in [build](../../build) directory.
+    To achieve this, please ensure an entry for VideoProfiler with its relative path from [IEdgeInsights](../../) directory is set in any of the .yml files present in [build/usecases](../../build/usecases) directory.
 An example has been provided below:
     ```sh
-        AppName:
+        AppContexts:
         - VideoIngestion
         - VideoAnalytics
         - tools/VideoProfiler